rkyzk/your-poetry/documents/README.md

 - unfollow button: aliceblue
 - Footer: dark blue, rgb(10, 10, 90)

-- I used dark blue for the text, instead of very commonly used black or dark gray in order to provide originality.
+I used dark blue for the text, instead of very commonly used black or dark gray in order to provide originality.<br>
-- I used light gray for the background of navigation bars to keep the appearance simple.
+I used light gray for the background of navigation bars to keep the appearance simple.<br>
-- I used olive color for most buttons, because the color provides a nice contrast against dark blue.
+I used olive color for most buttons, because the color provides a nice contrast against dark blue.<br>

 ## Main Technologies Used
 - HTML, CSS, JavaScript